jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 ---
 layout: post
-title: "Grad school: What I wish I did"
+title: "Grad School: What I Wish I Did"
 description: "You're only stupid enough to get a PhD once.
 Here are some lessons learned the hard way."
 tags: studying
 ---